Amazon RDS PostgreSQL Setup Guide

 Create a database user for Fivetran's exclusive use.

-Create a user for Fivetran by executing the following SQL command.
+Create a dedicated user for Fivetran by running the following SQL command.
 Replace

 Grant user read-only access